 In 31 years of coaching at the Division III level, Travis has a career ledger of 416-139-51.
 After the 2016 season, his .729 career winning percentage places him 44th among NCAA all-Division coaches all-time, and 14th among Division III coaches all-time.
 His 416 victories entering 2016 are the 17th-most in Division III history, eighth among active Division III coaches and 37th-most all-time in all of collegiate soccer.

 Travis came to the Eagles' program after an extremely successful 18-year stint with the Virginia Wesleyan program.
 During his tenure, he established himself as the school's all-time winningest coach with a record of 270-74-31.
 He directed Virginia Wesleyan to 13 NCAA appearances, including four this decade (2000, 2003, 2005, 2006), and eight Old Dominion Athletic Conference championships.
 He had three of his squads advance to the NCAA Tournament's Final 16.
 He had been honored as the "Coach of the Year" on 15 occasions including five ODAC Conference selections.
 For his work at Virginia Wesleyan, he was named to the school's Athletic Hall of Fame as part of their fifth class in 2013.
 Travis was the head men's soccer coach at Virginia Wesleyan since 1989 and school's athletic director since 1999 before leaving for Emory.
 His career also includes a three-year stay at Centre College (1986-89).

 Travis holds a Class "A" license with the United States Soccer Federation as well as an NSCAA Premier Diploma.
-He serves as a state or district Olympic Development Program coach in three states.

 Travis played collegiately at Slippery Rock University where he earned his bachelor's degree in physical education and health in 1977.
 He obtained his master's degree in physical education/sports administration concentration from the University of North Carolina in 1980.